 A former government testing facility, X Sector has more recently been taken over by the Ministry of Joy for their top secret experiments.
 The area is a stark industrial landscape of concrete and metal, contrasting with the leafy Staffordshire countryside that surrounds it.

-Decending into the area, you pass between the various sleek concrete structures housing The Fried Chicken Co. and Re-Hydrator to reach the various ride entrances.
+Decending into the area, you pass between the various sleek concrete structures housing Just Chicken and Re-Hydrator to reach the various ride entrances.
 The air is filled with the warped music billowing from The Smiler, which both contrasts but blends seamlessly into the heavy techno soundtrack of Oblivion.

 The area began its life as Springfield Centre, playing host to the Pirate Ship, Cine 2000, and Dinosaur Land.
 In 1984, the opening of the Turbo Star and Black Hole in the place of the Dinosaurs prompted a re-theme to Fantasy World.
 Turbo Star was later removed after only five years of service in favour of Gravitron, though this only lasted three seasons, being removed in 1992.

 The area's most significant change, however, was in 1997, when suddenly all the rides bar the Black Hole were removed to make way for the construction of Alton Towers' latest Secret Weapon: Oblivion.

 Oblivion opened the following year, accompanied by the relocation of both Enterprise and Energizer to the newly re-themed X Sector.
 In 2001, Energizer returned to its original home in Ug Land, and in its place came Submission.